 Disclaimer: This resource has been prepared to help the workplace parties understand some of their obligations under the Occupational Health and Safety Act (OHSA) and regulations.
 It is not legal advice.
 It is not intended to replace the OHSA or the regulations.
 For further information please see full disclaimer.

-The safe operation of mobile cranes in Ontario continues to be a key concern for the Ministry of Labour.
+The safe operation of mobile cranes in Ontario continues to be a major concern for the Ministry of Labour.

-Between 2007 and 2011 there were three critical injuries involving mobile cranes at construction sites across Ontario, according to ministry reports.
-Some of these incidents occurred when cranes overturned and contacted electrical conductors or when the cranes or the material that they were lifting struck or crushed workers when the load was dropped.
+Between April 1, 2011 and May 31, 2016, three workers died and 12 were seriously injured in incidents involving mobile cranes at construction sites across Ontario, according to Ministry of Labour reports.
+There were also 66 reported incidents involving minor injuries to workers or “close calls”.
+Some of these incidents occurred when cranes overturned, or when the cranes or the material that they were lifting struck or crushed workers when the load was dropped, or when the crane or its load came in contact with overhead energized power lines.

 Suppliers of rented or leased machines, devices, tools or equipment for use in OHSA-covered workplaces must ensure the equipment: